francescocicala/eidoi-crusade/README.md

 #### Win condition
 If the HP of a Mage are zero or less, that Mage has been defeated and the other one wins the war for the Sacred Graal.
 A Mage is also defeated is he loses all of his Eidoi while the other Mage has at least one member in his alliance.
 If both the Mages lose all their Eidoi, the one with the higher number of Health Points wins, and if they have the same number of health points, it is a draw.

+## Development Cycle for every new feature
+1. Open new issue
+2. Checkout new branch
+3. Write tests
+4. Write the new features in the easiest way they can pass the test
+5. Refactor them
+6. Write short documentation
+7. Create pull request linked to the issue
+8. Merge to develop